AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How do you comfort a designer?
+How do you make a hankie dance?

-You give them some space... between the elements.
+Put a little boogie in it.
 <!-- JOKE-END -->